arrestoteles/lab-4-path-finder/README.md

     Result searchUCS(Node start, Node goal):
         pqueue = new priority queue of PQEntry comparing costToHere add pqueue entry for start
         while there is an entry to remove from pqueue: if entry.node is goal:
                 SUCCESS:) extract the path and return it for every edge starting at entry.node:
                 add pqueue entry for target of edge with cost that of entry plus edge weight FAILURE:( there is no path

 It is important that we return as soon as we reach the goal.
 Otherwise, we will continue adding new entries to the queue indefinitely.

-**Hint**: `removeMin` is called `poll` in the Java API for priority queues.
+**Hint**: `removeMin` is called `remove` in the Java API for priority queues.

 Implement this algorithm in the `searchUCS` method.
 When you return a result, use `null` for the `path` argument for now.